Skip to content

 FAQ: Is the Customer Charged?

 No. This is the most frequent question and the answer is definitive.
 During a pre-authorization, no charge is made to the customer's account.
-The bank reserves the amount, but the money never leaves the account.
+The card issuer reserves the amount, but the money never leaves the account.

 Modernize Your Deposits